-For the simple texture mapping method described in Section 4, discontinuities occur where adjacent tiles are textured by different images.
-Though Section 5's image alignment removes many such discontinuities, there are still cases where seams are visible due to imprecise matching or other factors such as model-based errors as shown in Figure 7(b).
-To reduce this, it is desirable to develop a spatiotemporal caching mechanism to take into account image selections made by neighboring tiles while texture mapping a given tile.
+For the simple texturing method described in Section 4, discontinuities occur where adjacent tiles are textured by different images.
+Though Section 5's image alignment removes many such discontinuities, there are still cases where seams are visible due to imprecise matching or other factors such as model-based errors.
+To reduce this, we implement a spatiotemporal caching mechanism to take into account image selections made by neighboring tiles while texture mapping a given tile.
 By using the same image across tile boundaries, it is possible to eliminate a discontinuity altogether.
-If a tile is not visible in images used by neighboring tiles, using similar images across tile boundaries also leads to less noticeable discontinuities.
+If a tile is not visible in images used by neighboring tiles, using similar images across tile boundaries still leads to less noticeable discontinuities.